AlexeyTaranov/UE4_Gumbo/README.md

 -Parsing HTML by web or string

--Simple work with HTML nodes, attributes in BLueprints.
+-Simple work with HTML nodes, attributes in Blueprints.

 Gumbo use CRT and this plugin can't use in runtime.